-More years ago than I care to acknowledge, I stepped out of a taxi in front of an old dilapidated rusted gate.
-Looking through the gate toward a building sitting on a hill, I imagined being in an old-time horror film with bolts of lightning exploding across the sky.
+More years ago than I care to acknowledge, I stepped out of a taxi in front of a dilapidated rusted gate.
+Looking through the gate, toward a square building perched on a hill, I imagined being in an old-time horror film with bolts of lightning exploding across the sky.
 The concrete block building, with mildew and weeds growing up the sides, appeared as if it were in danger of crumbling away.

 Through the gate and inside the building were orphaned and abandoned children hidden away and forgotten.
 This place was darker and more ominous than any orphanage I’d been to up to this point.
 The day was gray and cold.
 I could see my breath.
-I shivered from the cold and the heartbreaking conditions I knew awaited inside.
+I shivered from the cold and the heartbreaking conditions I knew waited for me inside.

 No one could hurt her if they couldn’t see her.